idqdq/rocket.bot/readme.md

 ```

-And the message ( *easybot is listenig...* ) should appear in the given rocket.chat channel.
+And the message ( *netbot is listenig...* ) should appear in the given rocket.chat channel.
 But there is one final step left - we have to initialize the batfish snapshot.
 It can be done by issuing the following command in a rocket.chat client:
 ```
-@easybot acl init
+@netbot acl init
 ```
 The operation takes a couple of seconds (depends of underlying hardware perfomance) and if all goes well it should return a message of success.
 Now the service can be fully used.